docker/docs/deploy/rbac/index.md

 {% elsif include.version=="ucp-2.2" %}

-To authorize access to cluster resources across your organization, Docker administrators might take the following high-level steps:
+To authorize access to cluster resources across your organization, Docker EE administrators might take the following high-level steps:

 - Add and configure **subjects** (users and teams)